yoyojacky/deskpidocs/wiki/docs/super4c.md

   - BOOT/EN button

 ### Main Power Input
-The main power input uses a barrel power connector (inner diameter 2mm, outer diameter 6.6mm) with a voltage range of DC 19V.
+The main power input uses a barrel power connector (inner diameter 2mm, outer diameter 6.6mm) with a voltage range of DC 12V-20V.
-Two connectors (DC1, DC2) support redundant power input.
+Two sockets(DC1, DC2) support redundant power input.
 When two power supplies with different voltages are inserted simultaneously, the hardware will automatically select the power supply with the higher voltage.

 ![super4c02](./imgs/super4c/main_02.png)

 ### Main Power Protection

-The main power supply passes through the protection circuit, voltage and current sampling circuit, reverse polarity protection circuit, and fuse circuit before providing power to the internal components and simultaneously outputting to the J15 connector for powering the external main fan. **Note**: When connecting a fan, ensure that the fan's rated voltage matches the main power supply voltage.
+The main power supply passes through protection circuits, voltage and current sampling circuits, reverse polarity protection, and fuse circuits before powering the internal components and outputting to the J15 connector for external main fan power supply.

+> Note: When connecting a fan, ensure that the fan's rated voltage matches the main power supply voltage.

 ### Internal 5V DC/DC and Buttons

-The main power supply passes through the internal four - channel DC/DC circuit, converting it into a 5V power supply for each CM5 module and its peripherals.
+The main power supply passes through four-channel DC/DC circuits to convert to 5V power, supplying each CM5 and its peripherals.
 Each DC/DC channel has an independent power reset button (PWR_OFF1/2/3/4).
-Pressing the button (SW3/4/5/6) will reset the power supply for each CM5 module and its peripheral channel individually.
+Pressing the button (SW3/4/5/6) will reset the power of each CM5 and its peripheral channel.

 ![super4c03](./imgs/super4c/main_03.png)

 ### Voltage and Current Monitoring

 Both the main power sockets and the four internal 5V power rails are equipped with voltage and current sensing capabilities.
 Through the I2C interface of the ESP32, two INA3221 chips (covering a total of six channels) are controlled to monitor voltage and current.

 ![super4c04](./imgs/super4c/main_04.png)